-Reproductive Education - State Mandate
+Reproductive Health - State Mandate

-The Grand Ledge Board of Education has established a program of instruction in reproductive health / sex education.
-Reproductive health education is offered in the following classes / courses, but not limited to fifth grade, Science (grades 7, 10 & 12), Life Skills (grades 6, 7 & 8), Family and Consumer Science (grades 9 - 12), Health (grades 10 - 12) and Personal Health and Wellness (grade 9).
-This instruction includes the teaching of abstinence as a responsible method of preventing unwanted pregnancy and sexually transmitted infections (HIV / STI's).
+The Grand Ledge Board of Education has established a program of instruction in reproductive health/sex education.
+Reproductive health education is offered in the following classes/courses, but not limited to: fifth grade, Science (grades 7, 10, 12), Life Skills (grades 6-8), Family and Consumer Science (grades 9-12), Health (grades 10-12), and Personal Health and Wellness (grade 9).
+This instruction includes the teaching of abstinence as a responsible method of preventing unwanted pregnancy and sexually transmitted diseases (HIV/STI's).
 Abstinence is also taught as a positive lifestyle for unmarried young people.
-As a component of the program, instruction in matters relating to family planning, which include birth control, may be taught.
+As a component of the program, instruction in matters relating to family planning, which includes birth control, may be taught.
 According to law (P.A.
-22 of 1977), each parent has the right to review the materials to be used in these courses.

-Our local Board of Education, in compliance with the statute, has made the material available for review.
-Please contact 517-925-5815 to make arrangements to review the materials.
-By law, parents also have the right to excuse their children from participation in the classes, which include reproductive health and/ or family planning instruction, if they choose.
-Parent / guardians can also observe classes in which sex education / HIV / STI education is covered.
-Parents will be notified, by letter, prior to the start of the reproductive unit.
-Every student will be required to return the letter indicating parent consent in order to participate in the reproductive health unit.
-Any parent not wish their student to participate in the reproductive health unit will have the opportunity to require an alternative educational opportunity.
+226 of 1977), each parent has the right to review the materials to be used in these courses.
+Our local Board of Education, in compliance with the statute, has made the materials available for your review.
+Please contact your school to make arrangements for review of the materials.
+Parent/guardians may also observe classes in which sex education/HIV/STI education is covered.
+By law, parents also have the right to excuse their children from participation in the classes which include reproductive health and/or family planning instruction if they choose.
+Parents will be notified by letter prior to the start of the reproductive health unit.
+Every student will be required to return the letter indicating parent consent in order to participate in the reproductive health unit will have the opportunity to request an alternative educational opportunity.